LRriver/files.md/README.md

 # Files.md
 An application for your personal stuff:
-- ✅ Tasks
+- ✅ Tasks, Checklists
-- 📌 Notes
-- 📝 Files
+- 📝 Notes, Files
-- 💚 Journal
-- 🛒 Checklists
-- 🌱 Habits
+- 💚 Journal, Habits
 - 🍅 Pomodoro

 **Everything is stored as plain local `*.md` files.**